Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study

-Another approach for segmentation quality control is using a modified version of Reverse Classification Accuracy to predict the segmentation quality of an image-segmentation pair \citep{robinson2019automated}.
-This approach requires a reference database of images with ground truth segmentation.
-Each reference image is registered to the test image and the associated reference segmentations are warped accordingly.
-The warped reference segmentations are considered as potential segmentations of the test image.
-The quality of the test image segmentation is estimated by comparing the potential segmentations and test segmentation.
-A limitation of this approach is that it requires a long time to generate the segmentation quality prediction, mainly due to the registration steps.
+Finally, another approach for segmentation quality control is using a modified version of Reverse Classification Accuracy to predict the accuracy of an image-segmentation pair \cite{robinson2019automated}.
+This approach requires a reference database with manual segmentation.
+Each reference image is registered to the test image and the associated manual segmentations are warped accordingly to generate potential segmentations of the test image.
+Segmentation quality is estimated by comparing the potential segmentations and algorithm segmentation.
+A limitation of this approach is that it requires long time to predict the segmentation quality, mainly due to the registration steps.